ccallawa/alyvix_server_doc/measurement_web_apis.rst

 .. warning::

-   All API level 0 endpoints (Alyvix Server v1.0) are insecure.
-They should only be called when both caller and server are contained entirely within a private network.
+   All API level 0 endpoints (marked "/v0/" in Alyvix Server v1.0) are insecure.
+They should only be used when both caller and server are contained entirely within the same private network.